 The amount of CBD products available can make finding the right one for your pain management a bit overwhelming.
 Plus, apart from product type, you also have to consider product make up and whether you want a CBD isolate or a broad- or full-spectrum option.
 Luckily, science can help make those decisions for you.

 Research shows that CBD with a little THC, like you find in full-spectrum products, can be more effective at treating pain than a CBD isolate or a broad-spectrum product, neither of which contains THC.
 That’s because it appears CBD is best for helping with inflammatory pain, while THC is best for central and neuropathic pain.
 Using a full-spectrum CBD product allows you to take advantage of both—plus all the other phytonutrients in hemp—resulting in a therapeutic synergy known as the entourage effect.
-(Don’t worry—because CBD products are extracted from hemp, there will never be enough THC content to get you high.)
+(Don’t worry—because CBD products liked infused drinks and oils are extracted from hemp, there will never be enough THC content to get you high.)

 As far as product type goes, CBD topicals and sublingual oils are ideal for effective pain management.
 Topicals absorb into the skin, so you can apply your full-spectrum CBD directly onto your pain point for targeted relief.
 Typically, you only have to wait a few minutes before you start to feel the effects.
 Sublingual oils are better if you’re looking for full-body effects.
 The medicinal compounds in the oil are absorbed into your bloodstream through the capillaries under your tongue, quickly dispersed to provide all-over relief.
 Like topicals, sublingual CBD oil usually takes only a few minutes before you start to feel it working.